UofT-UTSC-CS-sandbox/final-term-project-splitease/docs/sprint2/sprint-02-review.md

 We will aim to implement the following feature in our next iteration:

-1. The user can check all transactions with a friend or within a group.
+1. The user can view the transaction details when they click on it.
 2. The user can select how to split a transaction, with friends or group, and how to split it.

 We will aim to follow the below principles and learn from our previous iteration, these are what we want to improve in the coming iteration: